codectl/flume/README.md

 # flume

+One channel

+Every module

-One channel, every module, no downstream leaks
+No downstream leaks